Skip to content

 child: Text(

-'This is a very long text that will wrap to multiple lines',
+'This text wraps to multiple lines',

 softWrap: true,